 |B: Result - TEACHING AND LEARNING.
 Provide a broad range of programs and services resulting in student engagement and empowerment for academic excellence.|

 Target #1: Student credit hours: the UAS FY19 enrolled student credit hours were 41,000

-Analysis of results and challenges: The number of degrees awarded at UAS remains year the all-time high as students from the peak enrollment year (FY11) continue to graduate.
+Analysis of results and challenges: The number of degrees awarded at UAS remains high as students from the peak enrollment year (FY11) continue to graduate.
 However, enrollment and credit hours earned have declined in recent years, due in part to demographic shifts in Alaska and reduced program offerings as budgets have been cut and the UA System has streamlined program offerings.
 Overall, student credits hours declined from 45,900 credits in FY17 to 41,000 in FY19--in part, due to the strategic closure of the UAS Professional Education Center, with those services now offered through UAA.

 - The UA Strategic Pathways initiative is the bridge that UA is implementing to ensure UA remains relevant, productive and efficient, State of Alaska's financial situation notwithstanding.